Sourcemap Explorer

 Searchable index of raw web source

 The only mainstream product that lets you full-text search HTML/JS across millions of sites.
-Genuinely useful for 'who uses this snippet' questions.
+Genuinely useful for 'who uses this snippet' questions, and there is essentially no competitor at the same price point that does the same thing.
+The cohort discovery you can do with a NerdyData paid tier is hard to replicate by any other route.

 Lead generation by code pattern